 - Modular – think of a small in-house data center that can be transported to site in 500kW increments, stood-up in just weeks rather than years, and can be tuned for specific cookie-cutter business needs without impacting other portions of the IT structure.

-Most importantly, IT professionals that get the big business picture realize that their own infrastructure WILL NOT be changed overnight.
+Most importantly, IT professionals that get the big business picture realize that their own infrastructure WILL NOT be changed entirely overnight.
 In fact all four of these styles will exist in various combinations across their own span of control for years to come.
 If asked, most IT professionals will say something like “I am going to the Cloud” but what they really mean is that their strategy is to utilize a growing percentage of their computing needs via transactional cloud-oriented computing, focusing more on transactions and transactional costs rather than floor tiles or servers.
-Its not black and white, it’s about the mix of these styles over time.
+It’s not black and white change, it’s about the changing mix of these styles over time.
+And the forward-looking decisions are centered on the value of using each type.

-Now the beauty of computing styles is the litany of startups and public companies alike that are dealing with the TRANSITIONS and MIGRATIONS between these styles.
+Now the beauty of computing styles is that there are a number of startups and public companies alike that are dealing with the TRANSITIONS and MIGRATIONS between these styles and ways to leverage each style for it’s core value.
 Say for instance a company already owns 100,000 square feet of data center space that is less than 3 years old.
 But say they need to augment their capacity with more transactions twice a year.
 Why not just add public cloud transactions to their own transaction handling capability?
 It turns out you can!
 Startups and open source projects make the migration of workloads as simple as clicking a mouse, or in some cases completely automated based upon demand.
+Workloads can be added or moved from across in-house servers as easily as between private and public clouds… and back again!

-Workload management is the key to business efficiency, and one of the most critical facets of workload management is identifying the cost to deliver work.
+Workload management is the key to business efficiency, and the most critical facets of workload management is identifying the cost to deliver work.
 With $3.7Trillion in spending on the line, do you know what your costs are to process each unit of your work, and do you know if it would be more or less per unit of work to shift from one style to another?
-Do you have transition plans and technologies to move workloads dynamically to leverage each style based upon demand or time?
+Do you have transition plans and technologies to move workloads dynamically to leverage each style based upon demand, status or time?
 Can you handle demand peaks effectively or have you over provisioned resources which sit idle for most of their life?
+Do you have a DR plan that makes your IT contingency strategy both low-risk and low cost?
 These are the tough questions on the table today.

-Anyone want go back to simpler times when we all talked about the raw throughput or size of the address tables inside 48-port Ethernet switches?
+Anyone want go back to simpler times when we all talked about raw networking switch throughput or the capacity of the latest spinning media disk drives?